Ladquison/Aggallet/README.md

 # Example

 Practical usage examples are available in the [`example`](./example).
-These demonstrate how to integrate Armoron with TypeScript and WebAssembly modules.
+These demonstrate how to integrate Aggallet with TypeScript and WebAssembly modules.

 ---